The story of Brazil’s Indigenous peoples begins in Siberia, 17,000 years ago.

 Importantly, several of his murals raise awareness of Brazil’s Indigenous peoples, such as the street art above.
 Public projects like this one encourage conversation, awareness, and personal appreciation.

 Kobra’s goal is to generate public interaction with his art, and each project begins with careful research.
 Historical and cultural context includes artistic techniques based on three-dimensional design.
-This is the basis for paintings like We Are One (Ethnicities) created in Rio de Janeiro, 2017.
+This is the basis for paintings like We Are One (Ethnicities) created in Rio de Janeiro, in 2017.

 You can view his murals in Miami, Los Angeles, Cincinnati, Minneapolis, and New York.
 And in Chicago, where he painted his nine-story tribute to Blues legend Muddy Waters in 2016.